Thermoregulation: Hibernation, estivation and daily torpor

 To cope with limited food resources and low temperatures, some mammals hibernate during cold periods.
 To remain in "stasis" for long periods, these animals build up brown fat reserves and slow all body functions.
-True hibernators (e.g., groundhogs) keep their body temperatures low throughout hibernation whereas the core temperature of false hibernators (e.g., bears) varies; occasionally the animal may emerge from its den for brief periods.
+True hibernators (e.g., groundhogs) keep their body temperatures low throughout hibernation, whereas the core temperature of false hibernators (e.g., bears) varies; occasionally the animal may emerge from its den for brief periods.
 Some bats are true hibernators and rely upon a rapid, non-shivering thermogenesis of their brown fat deposit to bring them out of hibernation.

-Estivation is similar to hibernation, however, it usually occurs in hot periods to allow animals to avoid high temperatures and desiccation.
-Both terrestrial and aquatic invertebrate and vertebrates enter into estivation.
+Estivation is similar to hibernation; however, it usually occurs in hot periods to allow animals to avoid high temperatures and desiccation.
+Both terrestrial and aquatic invertebrates and vertebrates enter into estivation.
 Examples include lady beetles (Coccinellidae), North American desert tortoises, crocodiles, salamanders, cane toads, and the water-holding frog.

 Daily torpor occurs in small endotherms like bats and hummingbirds, which temporarily reduces their high metabolic rates to conserve energy.